/

 • Craft and design.

-• Give teachers reassurance that complex skills are built on over time to enable control and proficiency.
+• Give you reassurance that complex skills are built on over time to enable control and proficiency.

 • Provide a range of outcomes for units.
-This will help develop creativity as children use sketchbooks to revisit ideas and apply their knowledge and skills when creating their own responses to stimulus.
+This develops creativity as children use sketchbooks to revisit ideas and apply their knowledge and skills when creating their own responses to stimulus.

-• Build teachers’ confidence when integrating sketchbook work across units.
+• Build your confidence when integrating sketchbook work across units.

-Coverage of the National curriculum attainment targets will remain unchanged, although there will be a new focus on using sketchbooks in lessons across all year groups.
-There will still be a focus on key skills, ensuring that children develop their techniques and confidence with various media.
-The progression of skills document will be updated to reflect all new content and will offer a clearer sequence of progression as children work through units within particular strands.
-Formal elements will still be taught but in a holistic way rather than being isolated into specific lessons.
+Our progression of skills and knowledge has been updated to reflect all new content and offers a clearer sequence of progression as children work through units within particular strands.
+Formal elements are still taught but in a holistic way rather than being isolated in specific lessons.

-The spiral approach to Art and design hasn’t changed; rather, it is enriched in the new units as children and teachers will gain a clearer sense of the sequence of learning.
-The organisation of lessons into core strands will enable children to activate prior learning more easily as they build on knowledge and skills gained in earlier units.
-Opportunities for learning about the work of artists through history and across the world will be increased, and children will still be scaffolded in the generation of ideas and the evaluation of their own work and that of their peers.
+The spiral approach to Art and design hasn’t changed; rather, it is enriched in the new units as children and teachers gain a clearer sense of the sequence of learning.
+The organisation of lessons into core strands enables children to activate prior learning more easily as they build on knowledge and skills gained in earlier units.
+Children continue to develop their ability to analyse and evaluate their own art and that of other artists and they still study a range of artists to build knowledge of art history.

 The November 2021 DfE guidance around ‘Teaching a broad and balanced curriculum for education recovery‘ gives schools a number of suggestions for how to prioritise elements of their Art and design curriculums.
-While the guidance is optional, there are some key recommendations that are supported by our revised scheme.
+While the guidance is optional, some key recommendations are supported by our revised scheme.

 • ‘Securing depth and mastery of pupils’ practical knowledge’ is ensured by the sequential planning of each unit, with core knowledge built on in our spiral curriculum design.